aimhigherweb/iec_website/content/what-we-do/myopia.md

 #### How common is myopia?

 It is a very common condition.
-About 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>3</sup> Usually myopia begins to develop in teenage years and it commonly gets worse over the following few years.
+About 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>3</sup> Usually myopia begins to develop in early teenage years and it commonly gets worse over the following few years.

 ##### References